The 5 Best Watercolor Papers for Artists in 2025

 Yes, that ballroom dance thing is real.

 Before I was a paintslinger, I was a full-time competitive ballroom dance instructor.
 Can you see the rhythm in my washes?
-The way edges soften and harden like steps on a dance floor?
 Yeah, me neither.
 But, paper choice plays a role in that rhythm too—some sheets lead, others stumble.

 Why Good Paper Matters